binaryphile/kaizen/README.md

         *Returns*: the split elements in the named array

         Only works with single-character delimiters.
-The return array must be declared prior to invocation and should be empty.
-Setting the return value is a side-effect.
+The return array must be declared prior to invocation and should be empty.<br/>        Setting the return value is a side-effect.

 **`starts_with <prefix> <string>`** - test if the string starts with the prefix